 - Regional Wildflower Mixes – Choose a regional wildflower mixture based on your region and add a splash of color to your landscaping.
 They contain a mixture of perennials, which bloom for one season and come back every year, and annuals, which must be replanted each year.

-- Shasta Daisy (Chrysanthemum maximum) – This wildflower is a favorite that you can plant in early spring to see blooms from May to August.
+- Shasta Daisy (Chrysanthemum maximum) – This wildflower is one of the best plants to grow in spring! you can plant in early spring to see blooms from May to August.

 - Maximilian Sunflower – This forb (broadleaf plant with beautiful blooms) produces showy, yellow ray flowers from midsummer to fall with an optimal seeding time from late fall until early spring.